-Why all-rounder Russell was missing from Windies nets session
+Big blow for Windies!
+Star all-rounder Russell ruled out with injury

 'He is yet to join the side but he may join the squad late in the night or tomorrow morning.'

-"Seven players including Brathwaite arrived via London on November 1.
-Russell was to come via Dubai.
-But I heard he missed the connecting flight," local manager Moin Bin Moksud said.

-"He is yet to join the side but he may join the squad late in the night or tomorrow morning," he said.
+"Andre Russell and Sunil Narine are injured at this time.
+Ashley Nurse will miss both the remainder of the India tour and the Bangladesh tour as he recovers from his injury.
+We wish the team every success on a challenging assignment in India," Browne said in a statement.

+On Thursday, spinner Nurse pulled-out of the remainder of the India tour with a shoulder injury.
+The team is already without the services of Chris Gayle and Sunil Narine though the likes of Kieron Pollard and Darren Bravo are in India.

-The 30-year-old last featured in the Afghanistan Premier League representing Nangarhar Leopards on October 9 but was not named in the ODI squad after he was ruled out due to injury.
+The 30-year-old Russell last featured in the Afghanistan Premier League representing Nangarhar Leopards on October 9 but was not named in the ODI squad with the Windies Cricket ruling him out due to injury.

+"With the T20 World Cup two years away the process of rebuilding a squad to be a competitive unit for the tournament is critical at this stage.
+The introduction of young talent at this time gives the coaching staff some lead time to help them develop their skills and for the team to develop into a very competitive unit.

+"The team retains some experienced players who will work alongside the younger group which is very important for their development.
+The journey will begin without some of our stalwarts noticeably Chris Gayle, Marlon Samuels and Samuel Badree," Browne added.

 this